Note: this Glossary page is also part 12 of the Cleansing of the Sanctuary series.

 “And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.”
 (Rev 21:4)

 This final reference to wiping away tears applies to after the thousand years of the millennium.
-You might think that the saved would have nothing but happiness after being take to heaven, however, there could certainly be some moments of sadness as people realize and learn the details of why certain loved ones are not there.
+You might think that the saved would have nothing but happiness after being taken to heaven, however, there will certainly be moments of sadness as people learn the details of why certain loved ones are not there.
 Also, the lost will finally experience the second death at the end of the millennium and that will certainly be a very sad experience.
 But then – on to eternity and those “pleasures for evermore” (Psa 16:11).

 Where are the Records?

 God knows everything but it need not be in any written form for His use.
 Will there be a record for others to see?
-We are not sure (except there is that clue above).
+We are not sure (except there are the clues mentioned earlier).
 What is most needed is for us to see the justice of our own fate.
 For that purpose, our life’s record needs to be available.
 Job wished that there was a permanent record of his words:

 “Oh that my words were now written! oh that they were printed in a book!
 That they were graven with an iron pen and lead in the rock for ever!”
 (Job 19:23-24)

 It is interesting that scripture says that sins are recorded something like that:

 “The sin of Judah is written with a pen of iron, and with the point of a diamond: it is graven upon the table of their heart, and upon the horns of your altars;” (Jer 17:1)

 The verse specifies where the record is; symbolically upon the horns of altars and literally in the heart or mind.
 Sin can be brought to the attention (conscience) of a person by certain actions such as:

 “Therefore if thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head.”
 (Rom 12:20)